rixiobarrios/mern-auth-tutorial/README.md

 }
 ```

 4. Now we'll write some functions that we can export and use elsewhere in our code to handle the errors described above.
-We're also including the generic middleware function that we added to the `index.js` file and moving it here.
+We’ll also move the generic middleware function that we added to the `index.js` file into our new `custom_errors.js` file.
 This will keep all of our error handling code in one place and make our `index.js` file a little easier to read.
 After the custom error classes in the `custom_errors.js` file, add the following methods and export them so we can use them in our controllers:

 ```js
 const handleValidateOwnership = (requestObject, resource) => {